tijlp/Quadsphere_addon/readme.md

 ## Download the addon:

 ```
-Install like any other addon > F4 > Preferences > Addons > Install the zip file
+Install like any other addon: F4 > Preferences > Addons > Install the zip file

 ```